This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Early childhood education programs that include elements of health promotion have been found to have benefits that outweigh the costs, including long-term benefits that can result in improved health outcomes into adulthood.
 These benefits include, for example, improved social and cognitive development, academic achievement, and health outcomes.

-Research on the costs, benefits, and long-term outcomes of early childcare programs showed that several well-known childcare center-based programs have a high rate of return on investment.
-The researchers reported that every dollar spent on these high quality programs for children starting from birth to the age of 5 delivered a 13% per year return on investment.
-These findings suggest that well-designed programs are important and can have significant impacts on the health and well-being of entire communities.
+Research on the costs, benefits, and long-term outcomes shows that investments in early childhood education have a high rate of return on investment.
+For every dollar spent on early childhood education, there is a 7-10% per year return on investment, suggesting these programs can have significant impacts on the health and well-being of entire communities.

 Many of the programs highlighted in Module 2 and Module 3 are either low-cost or free.
 Lower costs reduce the barriers to implementing programs with large initial investments.
 If the community has available funds through a grant or other source, it may be feasible to implement additional services or approaches.
 Resources for grant writing assistance are available from RHIhub.